Austin ISD parents have a week to respond to new sex-ed curriculum through survey

 This survey solely focuses on the middle school curriculum.

+"AISD needs to expand their sex ed curriculum and I'm happy they are working on a new draft of that," said Candace Pruett, the mother of a sixth-grader at Lamar Middle School.

-Topics students will learn about under the new curriculum include gender identity and expression, healthy relationships, sexual intercourse and safety, pregnancy, and sexually transmitted diseases.
+Topics students would learn about under the new curriculum include gender identity and expression, healthy relationships, sexual intercourse and safety, pregnancy and sexually transmitted diseases.

+"There's so much going on in our children's lives," Pruett said.
+"They need to have this knowledge to keep themselves safe in the future – things change constantly – there's so much technology and social media, there's lot of ways to get misinformation, and if they're not having trusted sources to tell them what it means to be a sexual human being and what it means to grow and change and develop, then they are going to walk away with lots of stuff that isn't right."

 RELATED: Austin ISD leaders unanimously approve sex ed class changes

+Concerned Parents of Texas is a group that opposes sex content in classrooms.

+"The bigger picture is to normalize these behaviors and to teach them to children so that they can feel OK with engaging in these behaviors but they are not – no child should be engaged in any kind of sexual activity," said Caryl Ayala, the director of the group.

-In an Austin ISD board meeting on Aug.
+In an AISD board meeting on Aug.
 26, some parents expressed their support for the new curriculum and believed it gave all students a safe space to learn about their sexuality.

-"Kids of all ages deserve to know their feelings are normal and healthy no matter who they feel them about," said Suzanne Curns, a parent of two AISD students.
+"Kids of all ages deserve to know their feelings are normal and healthy no matter who they feel them about," said Susanne Kerns, a parent of two AISD students.

 However, other concerned parties believed it exposed children to mature topics at too young of an age.